busterjs/fs-watch-tree/README.md

 ## `watchTree(dir, callback)` ##

 Watches directory `dir` recursively for changes.
-Only a subset of the inotify events are supported; create file/diretory, modify file/directory and delete file/directory.
-Other events, such as access, is not currently supported.
-This limitation is simply the result of my YAGNI approach.
-Other events may be added later if necessary.

 The callback is called with an `event` object.
 The event is described below.